All Episodes

 That's the positive side.

-The not positive side is that most people are living in the material world and are having to navigate and find their way, and when you can't trust government and you can't trust uh Fauci, let's say, and you can't trust industry and you can't, uh, and you can't uh you know trust uh your own senses in some cases, uh, then what are you left with?
+And when you can't trust government and you can't trust Fauci, let's say, and you can't trust industry and you can't, and you can't trust your own senses in some cases, then what are you left with?

-And here uh you come to the spiritual.
+And here you come to the spiritual.

-Because what the spiritual does and even the religious does is give you answers that it you are not told you need to understand everything.
+Because what the spiritual does and even the religious does is give you answers that you are not told you need to understand everything.

 You are told specifically you are asked to have faith.